fareen341/Python-Programming/README.md

 </pre>

 8. Decorators in Function.
-In Python, decorators are a powerful and flexible way to modify or enhance the behavior of functions or methods without changing their source code.
+In Python, decorators are a powerful and flexible way to modify or enhance the behavior of functions or methods without changing their source code.</br>
+In Python, a decorator is a function that takes another function as an argument and adds some functionality to it without modifying its source code.
+Decorators are often used to modify the behavior of functions or methods.
 <pre>
 Example:
 def my_decorator(say_hello):